jan-revay/initPC/README.md

 ### 3. Is the `refresh` command idempotent?

+**Yes**, the refresh command should be idempotent.
+This is also partly verified in CI via GitHub actions (TODO make sure and improve the test).

-By idempotency, we mean: TODO
+By idempotency, we mean:
 ```
 Let:
 R_C1 - executing refresh resp. initPC via ./run_init.sh on a commit C1
-S - clean state (state after installing a new OS before running ./run_init.sh)
 𝓢 - set of all possible states of an OS image
+S ∈ 𝓢 - clean state (state after installing a new OS before running ./run_init.sh)
-∘ : R_Ci x 𝓢 -> 𝓢 - application of the `refresh` command to the state
+∘ : R_Ci x 𝓢 -> 𝓢 - application of the `refresh` command to the state of the machine

 We want:

 R_C1 ∘ (R_C1 ∘ S) = R_C1 ∘ S
 ```

-Yes, the refresh command should be idempotent.
-This is also partly verified in CI via GitHub actions (TODO make sure).

-### 4. Does running the `refresh` command after a change in this repo on a clean machine (new OS install) produce an equivalent state to running `refresh` on an existing machine?
-Why not to use Nix instead?
+### 4. Does running the `refresh` command on a machine in any state always produce the same state as running the script on a clean new OS install from scratch?
+Why not use Nix instead?

-In general no. Only the Nix package manager can do that well.
+In general **no**.
+Only the Nix package manager can do rollbacks well.
 It would be hard to replicate that elsewhere.
 However, the whole configuration of a new machine takes just around 20 minutes with these scripts.
-Therefore if the state of an existing machine and the state described in this repo diverge too much, it should be possible to reinstall the OS and reconfigure the machine from a clean state fairly quickly (TODO after the backup solution is also finished).
-Hence despite the fact that Nix is more capable in this regard, it is still possible to achieve a similar practical effect using this init script.
+Therefore if the state of an existing machine and the state described in this repo do diverge too much, it should be possible to reinstall the OS and reconfigure the machine from a clean state fairly quickly (TODO after the backup solution is also finished).
+Hence despite NixOS being more capable in this regard, it is still possible to achieve a similar practical effect using this init script.
-As Nix is a bit less common than Debian and Ubuntu, I have chosen to use Debian package manager as a default instead of Nix.
-However, I plan to implement the initPC script for Nix as well and I am also considering using Nix more in the future.
+As Nix is not as widely used as Debian and Ubuntu, I have used Debian package manager as a default platform rather than Nix.
+However, I plan to implement the initPC script for Nix as well and I am also considering using Nix more in the future, for now, however, most effort is spent on tuning the Ubuntu version of the setup script.

-TODO - when does this hold and when it does not?

 ```
 Let us have 2 commits:
-C1
-C2

 C1 -> C2

 And let:
 R_Ci - executing refresh resp. initPC via ./run_init.sh on a commit Ci
-S - clean state (state after installing a new OS before running ./run_init.sh)
 𝓢 - set of all possible states of an OS image
+S ∈ 𝓢 - clean state (state after installing a new OS before running ./run_init.sh)
-∘ : R_Ci x 𝓢 -> 𝓢 - application of the `refresh` command to the state
+∘ : R_Ci x 𝓢 -> 𝓢 - application of the `refresh` command to the state of the machine

 We want: